Kakifrucht/HalfminerSystem/README.md

   - /customtext
     - Displays custom text data
     - Should be binded via Bukkit aliases (commands.yml in server root)
-    - Utilizes CustomtextCache
-    - Extends CustomtextCache with syntax elements
+    - Utilizes and extends CustomtextCache with syntax elements
       - Placeholder support for text
       - Make commands clickable by ending them with '/' character
         - A line must be started with '\' (backslash character) to be parsed